3. Laws, Plans, Policies and Programmes

-Learning materials and ICTs
+Learning materials and ICT

 The Ministry of Education regularly provides in-service training for teachers.
-According to the MoE, professional development enables teachers to offer students the learning opportunities that will prepare them to meet excellent standards in given content areas, can bridge gaps for the disabled and contribute to measurable improvement in student achievement.Technology can be a useful tool in the classroom and may enhance the teaching environment.
+According to the Ministry of Education, professional development enables teachers to offer students learning opportunities that will prepare them to meet high standards in given content areas, and it can bridge gaps for the disabled and contribute to measurable improvements in student achievement.Technology can be a useful tool in the classroom and may enhance the teaching environment.

-In April 2019, the Ministry organized an in-service training programme for primary and secondary school teachers to support new teachers during the first year in the profession.
-The training which focused on inclusion and advancement aimed at generating positive change in the classroom.
+In April 2019, the ministry organized an in-service training programme for primary and secondary school teachers to support new teachers during the first year in the profession.
+The training, which focused on inclusion and advancement, aimed at generating positive change in the classroom.

 The Government of Saint Kitts established a Teacher Resource Centre as an extension of the Curriculum Development Unit to provide information and resources for teachers.
 It also facilitates assistance from the University of the West Indies, which provides teacher training at the undergraduate and post-graduate levels.